 The gold price chart of 50 years has an outspoken long term chart setup: a rounding bottom.
 In technical terms this is basing pattern.
 What makes this exceptional is (1) it took 8 years to complete and (2) gold has a track record of success with this type of long term pattern.
 This is clearly a long term bullish pattern.
-The setup on the gold price chart on 50 years is clear: gold is moving to all time highs.
-We will see $2,000 USD/oz in the next few years, the question is when exactly.
+The setup on the gold price chart on 50 years is clear: gold is eager to continue to make new all time highs in 2021, after it did so successfully in 2020.
+We will see $2,200 USD/oz in 2021, the only question is when exactly.
 In this article we try to forecast when this might happen, and also how.
 Note that this chart was also featured in our latest annual gold price forecast.

 As per Tsaklanos his 1/99 Investing Principles it is 1% of the times that a market undergoes an important ‘event’.
 In other words 99% of the times a market, as well as a chart, are uneventful.